MaximilianHauser/HexLogic/README.md

-HexLogic aims to be a Python package, without dependencies outside of the built-in library, providing fully documented functions to deal with the relations between objects on a hexagon tiled grid.
+HexLogic aims to be a Python package, without dependencies outside of the built-in library, providing fully documented classes and functions to deal with the relations between objects on a hexagon tiled grid.
 Including conversion from „hexagonal“ to „pixel“ coordinates and pathfinding with varying movement cost.
 As well as various operations like line-drawing.